Table of Contents

 Soybeans and isoflavone

 Most of the concern with soy revolves around its isoflavone content.
-Isoflavone is a naturally present compound which acts like a plant-derived version of estrogen, the same hormone predominant in women.
+Isoflavone is a naturally present compound that acts like a plant-derived version of estrogen, the same hormone predominant in women.
 Preliminary studies led to concerns that men who eat soy products will develop feminine features or experience infertility from elevated estrogen levels.
-This sounds troubling but is absurd.
+This sounds troubling, but it is absurd.

 Soybeans and cancer

 Chief among soy concerns is whether or not it contributes to cancer, specifically breast cancer.
 Since long term exposure to estrogen is a risk factor for breast cancer, and soy contains plant-based estrogens, it seemed like a reasonable concern.

 Thankfully, numerous studies in a host of different settings have shown the opposite effect: soy decreases the likelihood of cancer development.
 In a study of over 6,000 women with breast cancer, the women who consumed the most soy in their diets had the best outcomes from treatment.
 Additional evidence is emerging that soy may have other protective effects against other forms of cancer.